 For further details on the identification of subnetwork types, see Annex A.

 6.3.2 Relations between networks and subnetwork types

-Networks are considered in clause 5.
-The abstract functionality of these networks corresponds to subnetwork types as indicated in Table 6-2.
+Networks are considered in § 5 of this Recommendation.
+The abstract functionality of these networks corresponds to subnetwork types as indicated in Table 6-2/X.300.